panbibliotekar/gaidet-declaration/README.md

 4. Click **“Generate”** to create the declaration

-5. Copy and paste the output into your manuscript’s
+5. Copy and paste the output into your manuscript as a
-   *Methods*, *Acknowledgments*, or *CRediT* section
+   **separate section following the CRediT author contributions**,
+   as recommended in the GAIDeT model.

 ---